 - In The Hitchhiker's Guide to the Galaxy, Arthur ends up crash-landing on a primitive planet.
 He at first thinks he can share some technological wonders with them... only to realize he has no clue how modern technology actually works, at least not well enough to build a working example.
 When he settles down one day and makes himself a sandwich, however, the village is awestruck.
 He becomes the village's first official Sandwich Maker, a highly respected position.

-- In the Star Wars Expanded Universe, it's stated that hot chocolate is considered an exotic beverage; and Luke buys packets whenever he can.
+- In Star Wars Legends, it's stated that hot chocolate is considered an exotic beverage, and Luke buys packets whenever he can.

 - Iron is apparently rare anywhere but on Earth in Ben 10 universe.